Web3Auth/web3auth-docs/src/pages/guides/openlogin-ether.md

 - `loginProvider` :- loginProvider is the authentication method which can be used for authenticating users.
 You can choose from a list of various login providers.

 - `redirectUrl`: redirectUrl is the url of the page where user will be redirected after getting autheticated from openlogin frontend.

-- `originData`: originData is data related to dapp which you want to send to openlogin while redirection.
-It must contains sig field while using openlogin with all domains except localhost.
-Sig is basically a signed message of your domain using your app private key.

 ## Use the private key with web3.js